 Be seen with a Bike Benefits helmet sticker to get discounts and rewards at various stores, restaurants and businesses locally and nationwide.
 Search businesses accepting Bike Benefits at the link above.

-Reminders on how vehicles and bicyclists should safely interact.
+Review these important reminders on how vehicles and bicyclists should safely interact when sharing our streets.